AnaGM2/Mathematics-Degree-Projects/Year-4/Numerical-Analysis-II/README.md

 # Numerical Analysis II

-This module focuses on the implementation in Python of numerical algorithms to solve mathematical problems that are analytically complex or impossible to solve.
-These methods form the backbone of scientific computing, focusing on how to translate continuous mathematical concepts into discrete, machine-executable algorithms.
+This repository focuses on the numerical resolution of **Ordinary Differential Equations** and **Initial Value Problems**.
+The course explores the stability, convergence, and implementation of algorithms that power modern physics engines and dynamical system simulations.

 ---